How to Choose the Best Resume Format in 2026 [+Examples & Guide]

 Key take aways

-The most important lesson from this article is this: choose your resume format with care.
+If you take one strategic principle from this guide, let it be this: choose your resume format with care.
 Make sure it matches both where you are in your career and the job you’re applying for.
 Below is a quick overview of what we’ve been through.

-• There are three resume formats: reverse-chronological, functional and combination
+• There are three primary resume formats: reverse-chronological, functional, and combination.

 Below here are some great resume examples from different professions.